 A COGS/TEA assessment may identify opportunities for:

-Grantors benefit by ensuring that funded technologies adopt scalable, economically sustainable manufacturing strategies that maximize capital efficiency and translational impact.
+Grantors benefit by ensuring funded technologies adopt scalable, economically sustainable manufacturing strategies that maximize capital efficiency and translational impact.

 Academics, technology transfer offices, and IP stakeholders benefit from implementing linearly scalable manufacturing technologies from the earliest stages of development, improving translational potential, facilitating outward licensing, and strengthening commercialization readiness.